Itaachi07/SQL-Practice/exercise_04.md

 1. Display the PNAME and COLOR from the P table for the CITY=”London”.

+        select Pname, color from p where city ='London';
 ----------------------------------------------------

 2. Display all the Suppliers from London.

 ----------------------------------------------------

 3. Display all the Suppliers from Paris or Athens.